golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 #### Execute

-?> Having generated gWASM tasks, we now need to provide a method to generate a sum of each task's elements.
+?> Having generated gWASM tasks, we now need to provide a "worker" function which in our case will calculate a sum of each task's elements.
 The logic that performs this action is represented by an `execute` function of our API, and it's signature can be summarised as follows:

 ```rust
 fn execute(task: Task) -> (TaskResult,);